 Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Cap and trade schemes We operate on a global basis, with manufacturing and sales facilities in the United States, Europe, Africa, the Middle East, Latin America and Greater Asia.
 Our operations may be affected by greenhouse emissions and climate change and related regulations.
 There are various regulatory efforts relating to climate change, such as the European Union Emissions Trading Scheme and the U.S. Clean Air Act that may increase the cost of raw materials, particularly energy used to operate our facilities that could materially impact our financial condition, results of operations and cash flows.
 These regulations Increased operational cost 3 to 6 years Indirect (Supply chain) More likely than not Low- medium Increased regulatory requirements and energy efficiency standards that require reduced GHG emissions could result in increased operating costs for IFF.
 Using the European Union as a proxy, some studies indicate that carbon cost impact to electricity prices is approximately 5 to 10%.
 Using this proxy, even a 1% to 3% increase in annual utility costs, could result in more than \$500,000 USD in additional costs.
 IFF has implemented the following initiatives to help manage potential climate change regulatory risks: • IFF stays abreast of regulatory changes and complies with all applicable regulatory requirements.
 IFF belongs to and actively participates in the activities of the key organizations that regulate our business in the regions and countries in which we operate.
 IFF also enrolls in early adoption schemes, such as the United Kingdom's Climate Change Agreements (UK CCA). • IFF has corporate goals to reduce energy use by 20% and GHG emissions by 25% by 2020, normalized to IFF has made and will continue to make capital and operational investments to mitigate costs and reduce GHG emissions.
 IFF annually invests \$50,000 USD to maintain our GHG data collection systems.
-Examples of GHG reduction projects IFF invested in 2015 include approximately \$90,000 USD on high efficiency motors in Spain; and approximately \$80,000 USD on a steam system optimization in the USA.
+Examples of GHG reduction projects IFF invested in 2016 include approximately \$73,000 USD on a LED lighting project in South Africa; and approximately \$1.5M USD on upgrading boilers in USA.
 IFF made minimal investments on the solar power system as it is part of a power purchase agreement.

 Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management however, are targeted towards large emitters, such as utilities or large production sites and our operations may not be significantly influenced, hence the "low" magnitude of impact to IFF. production.
-In 2015, these goals were cascaded to each of our facilities and included in the performance management goals of plant managers. • IFF tracks our energy use and GHG emissions annually. • Our global procurement department partners with manufacturing to optimize the purchase cost of energy. • IFF invests in energy efficiency, green chemistry, and carbon reduction initiatives.
-During 2015, we enhanced our governance model to manage eco- efficiency.
-Some projects approved in 2015 as a result of this process include optimizing the steam system in New Jersey that
+In 2016, these goals were cascaded to each of our facilities and included in the performance management goals of plant managers. • IFF tracks our energy use and GHG emissions annually. • Our global procurement department partners with manufacturing to optimize the purchase cost of energy. • IFF invests in energy efficiency, green chemistry, and carbon reduction initiatives.
+During 2016, we enhanced our governance model to manage eco- efficiency.
+Some projects approved in 2016 as a result of this process include installing energy recovery system at our R&D

-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management will save approximately 950,000 M3 in natural gas annually; and installing high efficiency motors in Benicarlo, Spain saving over 290,000 kWh annually.
-Through these actions, we seek to reduce the risk's likelihood and magnitude as well as the timeframe from 3 to 6 years to > 6 years.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management facility in Union Beach, NJ that will save over 11M cubic ft of natural gas annually; and improving the CIP process in our Dandenong, Australia flavors facility, which will save over 430,000 kWh annually.
+Through these actions we seek to reduce the risk's likelihood and magnitude as well as the timeframe from 3 to 6 years to > 6 years.